japila-books/spark-sql-internals/docs/logical-operators/WithWindowDefinition.md

 `WithWindowDefinition` is created exclusively when `AstBuilder` link:spark-sql-AstBuilder.adoc#withWindows[parses window definitions].

 [[output]]
-The link:spark-sql-catalyst-QueryPlan.adoc#output[output schema] of `WithWindowDefinition` is exactly the output attributes of the <<child, child>> logical operator.
+The link:catalyst/QueryPlan.md#output[output schema] of `WithWindowDefinition` is exactly the output attributes of the <<child, child>> logical operator.

 [[example]]
 [source, scala]